patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/tokens/develop-with-tokens.md

 If you make customizations to PatternFly components in your product, or use CSS overrides, you will need to manually update your CSS variable names to match an appropriate [semantic token](/tokens/all-patternfly-tokens).
 There is no one-to-one recommendation for any particular CSS variable, so you will need to choose the most appropriate token for your use case.

-### Choosing tokens
-We tried to name our semantic tokens so that their meaning is clear, but, until you're familiar with our token system, it may not be obvious which token you should choose for your use case.
-When choosing tokens, consider the following tips and reminders:

-1. **Fuzzy matching/autocomplete on CSS variables** is immensely helpful in finding the right token name.
-For VSCode, we like the [CSS variable autocomplete plugin.](https://marketplace.visualstudio.com/items?itemName=vunguyentuan.vscode-css-variables)
+As you migrate and [select tokens](#selecting-tokens), refer to these recommendations and reminders:

 1. **Remember that you should only use semantic tokens.** Palette and base tokens provide values for semantic tokens, but generally should never be used otherwise.
 Palette and base tokens end in a number, but semantic tokens do not&mdash;so never use a token that ends in a number.

+1. **Don’t start with the old value and work backwards.** For example, there are many things that are “blue” but it’s important to choose the right token for your purpose.
+In addition, PatternFly 6 has a completely new look&mdash;so what used to be “blue” might not be anymore!

 1. **Understand the naming layers for semantic tokens.** Remember [the structure of our token names:](/tokens/about-tokens#token-names)
 `--pf-t--[scope]--[component]--[property]--[concept]--[variant]--[state]`